wooogler/assets/04_Work-Ethics.md

 - At the beginning of every academic year (September), you will get 15 vacation days per fiscal year (sorry, no rollover).
 - However, if not noted, I would assume that you will be working and responsive (online), regardless of where you are.
 For example, without prior notice, I will be expecting you to work during the Winter break or Spring break if you did not request vacation explicitly. (and I don't recommend that.
 Use vacation.
 You need a break.)
 - Holidays defined by HR at VT are off by default.
 (You don't use vacation days on these days.) https://www.hr.vt.edu/benefits/leave/holiday-closing-schedule.html
-- Being on a different physical location does not mean that you are forced to use your vacation day; you can be online and work remotely.
+- Being in a different physical location does not mean that you are forced to use your vacation day; you can be online and work remotely.
 - You do not have to work on weekends or holidays (defined by HR at Virginia Tech), although you can if you would like to distribute your work flexibly.
 One of the benefits of being an academic is you can choose the times that you work, which means that you can distribute working hours in any way you want.
 However, I don't expect you to be responsive on weekends or holidays.
 - Request your vacation without a guilty feeling via this form.
 No questions asked if you follow the policy. https://forms.gle/kwFWymeUjbrp9gVZA